juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 10. Post-processing file handling

-    - move tagged TIFF and JPEF images to the S: drive to clear space for the next batch of images to be processed.
+    - move/save tagged TIFF and JPEF images to the S: drive to clear space for the next batch of images to be processed.
+    - move/save the REPORT files to an appropriate directory